-If the fopen() function signals an exception occurrence, then the code of the exception can be recognized with the use of the ferror() function.
+If a function, performing a file operation, signals an exception occurrence, then the code of the exception can be recognized with the use of the ferror() function.
 The function takes a variable of FILE type as an argument and returns zero if no exception has occurred or a nonzero value, otherwise.
 The exception code can be zeroed out with the use of the clearerr() function which also takes the stream as an argument.
-However, this function should be used with caution because it also clears the end-offile flag.
-Both function are used for handling exceptions raised not only by fopen() but also other functions that operate on streams.
+However, this function should be used with caution because it also clears the end-of-file flag.
+Both function are used for handling exceptions raised by functions other then fopen().
 The textual description of an exception can be displayed on the screen with the use of the perror() function.
 The function takes as an argument a string which is the name of the function that caused the exception and prints a message that explains what happened.
 Both the functions (ferror() and perror()) should be called right after the invocation of a function that is likely to rise an exception.